cloudbase/windows-imaging-tools/README.md

     #$productKey = “xxxxx-xxxxx…"

     # Add -InstallUpdates for the Windows updates (it takes longer and requires
-    # more space but it's highly recommended)
+    # more space but it's highly recommended).
+If you want to specify a maximum
+    # number of updates before a reboot, you can use the -maximumUpdates
     New-WindowsCloudImage -WimFilePath $wimFilePath -ImageName $image.ImageName `
     -VirtualDiskFormat QCow2 -VirtualDiskPath $virtualDiskPath `
     -SizeBytes 16GB -ProductKey $productKey -VirtIOISOPath $virtIOISOPath